What is Spatial Interpolation?

 Spatial Interpolation May Be Used In GIS:

 It is important to remember that there is no single interpolation method that can be applied to all situations.
 Some are more exact and useful than others but take longer to calculate.
 They all have advantages and disadvantages.
-In practice, selection of a particular interpolation method should depend upon the sample data, the type of surfaces to be generated and tolerance of estimation errors.
-Generally, a three step procedure is recommended:
+In practice, the selection of a particular interpolation method should depend upon the sample data, the type of surfaces to be generated and the tolerance of estimation errors.
+Generally, a three-step procedure is recommended:

-• Evaluate the sample data.
-Do this to get an idea on how data are distributed in the area, as this may provide hints on which interpolation method to use.
+- Evaluate the sample data.
+Do this to get an idea of how data are distributed in the area, as this may provide hints on which interpolation method to use.

-• Compare the results and find the best result and the most suitable method.
-This may look like a time consuming process at the beginning.
-However, as you gain experience and knowledge of different interpolation methods, the time required for generating the most suitable surface will be greatly reduced.
+- Compare the results and find the best result and the most suitable method.
+This may look like a time-consuming process at the beginning.
+However, as you gain experience and knowledge of different interpolation methods, the time required to generate the most suitable surface will be greatly reduced.

 The characteristics of an interpolated surface can be controlled by limiting the input points used in the calculation of output cell values.
 This can be done by limiting the number of points sampled or the area from which sampled points are taken.
 Specifying the maximum number of points to be sampled will return the points closest to the output cell location until the maximum number is reached.
 Alternatively, specifying a fixed radius in map units will select only input points within the radius distance from the center of the output cell unless there are not enough points within that radius.

-The available interpolation methods are Inverse Distance Weighted, Spline and Kriging.
-They make certain assumptions about how to determine the best estimated values.
+The available interpolation techniques/methods are Inverse Distance Weighted, Spline and Kriging.
+They make certain assumptions about how to determine the best-estimated values.
 Based on the phenomena the values represent and on how the sample points are distributed, different interpolators will produce better estimates relative to the actual values.
 No matter which interpolator is selected, however, the more input points and the greater their distribution, the more reliable the results.

 Some typical examples of applications for the interpolation tools follow.
 The accompanying illustrations will show the distribution and values of sample points and the raster generated from them.